 Gemma Sole graduated from Bath University in Modern Languages and European Studies in 2013.
 Studying French and Spanish, Gemma gained work experience in Marketing and Tourism working in France and Chile during her degree.
 After graduating, she worked at Sainsbury's Bank as part of the HR function before leaving to focus on her netball training, competing for Team Scotland in the Commonwealth Games in Glasgow 2014.
 She also competed for Scotland in the Netball World Cup in Sydney 2015.

 She joined the School for CEOs team in Summer 2014.
 In February 2018 she completed an MSc Occupational and Organisational Psychology at Northumbria University, specialising in reverse-mentoring.
 In January 2019, she completed her Practitioner Diploma in Executive Coaching with the Academy of Executive Coaching.
+She is a certified Hogan and NEO practitioner.

 June Boyle has extensive international experience in the field of HR and Organisational Effectiveness.
 Her career has predominantly focused on strategic performance and transformations, working alongside CEOs, Executive Boards and senior HR teams to effect change and build organisational renewal.
 She has held various leading HR positions in a career spanning over 35 years with BP (1974-2000), Royal Bank of Scotland (2000-2003), British Telecom (2003-2008), and Lloyds Banking Group (2009-2011).
 In 2011 she moved to YSC, a leading global business psychology consulting practice as a Global Director and Head of Scotland.
 In 2013 she established her portfolio career working as an associate and management consultant focused on leadership development, executive coaching, Business and HR consulting.